CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 <</dd_do>>
 ~~~~

-The first old variable is renamed to the first new variable, the second to the second, etc. The parantheses are required.
+The first old variable is renamed to the first new variable, the second to the second, etc. The parentheses are required.

 Variable names are unique; if you wanted to swap to variable names, you'd have to name one to a temporary name, rename the second, then rename the
 first again.
 Alternately, you can do it simultaneously: